MattiaCoscia/Projectingwith/README.md

 - Procedural generation of a map based on a seed (Generation available are Tree-like and Cavern-like)
     - **Tree-like**:
-        - The map is generated starting from a room and amplying its size through branches formed by rooms and corridors;
+        - The map is generated starting from a roomDTO and amplying its size through branches formed by rooms and corridors;
     - **Cavern-like**
         - The map is generated with a stracture having ampious corridors and rooms giving the resemblance of a cavern;

-- Render of the map with information about the room in which the player resides and available directions.
+- Render of the map with information about the roomDTO in which the player resides and available directions.

 ------------